 The project area is located primarily within California along the Lower Colorado River; however, a portion of the project area includes land within Arizona (Exhibit 4.3-1).
 Biological resource surveys conducted on behalf of PG&E were performed within a 1,528-acre area originally delineated by the U.S. Bureau of Land Management (BLM) to facilitate a cultural resources assessment for the project.
 Since completion of the biological surveys, the project area boundaries have been revised based on updated information regarding the actual extent of the area needed for remediation activity.
 Although the overall footprint of the area needed for remediation activity has been reduced, the project area has been expanded at one location along the northern boundary and at a second location along the eastern boundary, to account for the options to locate freshwater wells needed for the freshwater flushing portion of the proposed project.
-Although these areas increase the overall size of the footprint, facilities that could be located in these areas would be limited to freshwater well(s) and a pipeline delivering the water to the project On March 29, 2010, CH2M Hill biologist Robert Hernandez performed a reconnaissancelevel biological resources survey within the three areas outside the 1,528-acre surveyed area.
+Although these areas increase the overall size of the footprint, facilities that could be located in these areas would be limited to freshwater well(s) and a pipeline delivering the water to the project On March 29, 2010, CH2M Hill biologist Robert Hernandez performed a reconnaissance-level biological resources survey within the three areas outside the 1,528-acre surveyed area.
 Windshield and pedestrian surveys were used for this reconnaissance survey.
-The focus of the survey was to document any potentially sensitive biological receptors (e.g., sensitive plant and wildlife species, nests, or burrows) and wetland areas (i.e. jurisdictional waters) (CH2M Hill 2010a).
-A detailed survey of these three areas was conducted on August 5, 2010, in order to determine the presence or absence of sensitive biological receptors (CH2M Hill 2010b)
+The focus of the survey was to document any potentially sensitive biological receptors (e.g., sensitive plant and wildlife species, nests, or burrows) and wetland areas (i.e. jurisdictional waters) (CH2M Hill 2010).